 What’s with that strange, solitary, rusted column of steel sticking up from the undergrowth behind SLU Hospital, along 39th Street?
 I looked at my trusty Sanborn maps, and discovered that this intersection of 39th and Park Avenue was a hotbed of the streetcar industry in St. Louis, and was the location of the offices and shops–and possibly the electrical generators for the streetcars themselves–of the United Railways Company, which bought up and owned all of the streetcar lines in St. Louis by the early Twentieth Century.

-In 1990, Afterdays Media explored the streetcar plant before its demolition, and filmed this amazing pair of videos, which you can watch here and here on Youtube.
+In 1990, Afterdays Media explored the streetcar plant before its demolition.
 They reported seeing the old generators that are visible in the orange and red building in the upper portion of the map.
 You also might be confused that it says Vandeventer on the map.
 Isn’t that to the west nowadays?
-From the St. Louis Public Library website:
+From the St. Louis Public Library:

 “THIRTY-NINTH STREET (N-S).
 When named, it marked the beginning of the thirty-ninth block west of the Mississippi River.
 Much of the street originally was known as South Vandaventer.
 It received its present designation in 1910.
 A section of the street between Vista and Chouteau avenues was called Tiffany Street until 1926.
 The name of Tiffany was derived from Louis and P. D. Tiffany, the owners of a tract of land in that vicinity.”